This post may contain affiliate links. Please read our disclosure policy.

 How to make Resurrection Rolls

 2. COAT.
-In a small bowl, whisk together the cinnamon and sugar.
-Dip each of the marshmallows in the melted butter, then roll in the cinnamon sugar mixture.
+In a small bowl, whisk 2 teaspoons cinnamon and ¼ cup sugar.
+Dip each of the 8 jumbo marshmallows in ¼ cup melted butter, then roll in the cinnamon sugar mixture.

 3. FILL.
 Place a marshmallow in the middle of each dough triangle, then roll the dough tightly around the marshmallow, pinching to close all of the seams.